 And this variation happens anytime, anywhere.
 According to the curator Wang Xiaosong, due to the limitation of various factors of time and effect, Travelling to the Wonderland (model + documentary) has been changed to Phoenix (3D printing model + documentary) so that the exhibition reversed its direction of “temperament”: “Poetry and Afar” were hidden behind a black fleece curtain, and “Gone in Now” became the unfinished “final chapter.”
 This episode has brought some profound meaning: brutal reality on the surface and hidden good ideals in the shade, the juxtaposition of light and shade, as if to become somewhere in the arrangement, so filled with a “fatal sense” to present the mysteries of life and the world.

-Text by Zhu Li and translated by Sue/CAFA ART INFO
+Text by Zhu Li, translated by Zhu Li and edited by Sue/CAFA ART INFO

 Dialogue with Xu Bing